The perfect agency pitch process: 9 steps to win new business

 Clients can sense passion and enthusiasm, so generating that atmosphere at the agency level helps build a winning culture.
 Let the buzz of the pitch spread through the entire team, and you’ll notice how contagious that energy can be on pitch day.

-The perfect pitch process is all about structure, discipline, and creativity.
+The perfect agency pitch process is all about structure, discipline, and creativity.
 From picking the right team to crafting a winning pitch strategy and Rigorous Rehearsal(c), following these nine steps can take your agency’s pitches from average to outstanding.

 Comments